youyanggu/covid19_projections/path-to-herd-immunity.md

 permalink: /path-to-herd-immunity/
 ---

-# Path to ~~Herd Immuinty~~Normality : 2021 Outlook of COVID-19 in the US
+# Path to ~~Herd Immuinty~~ Normality : 2021 Outlook of COVID-19 in the US
 By: [Youyang Gu](https://youyanggu.com)
 <br>Last Updated: February 11, 2021 (*First posted December 9, 2020; CDC plots updated daily)*

 With the availability of the COVID-19 vaccine, we present our best estimate of the path to COVID-19 herd immunity in the United States.
 Herd immunity will be reached through immunity from two sources: vaccination and natural infection.
 On this page, we provide the latest COVID-19 vaccine projections and current vaccination progress.

-**February 11 Update:** Our modeling suggests that it is increasingly unlikely that we will reach theoretical herd immunity in 2021.
-See [our latest thoughts](https://twitter.com/youyanggu/status/1359941463757516802) on why the recent attention to herd immunity may be overblown, and why we should shift our focus away from this topic.
+**February 11 Update:** We changed the page title from "Path to Herd Immunity" to "Path to Normality".
+Our modeling suggests that it is increasingly unlikely that we will reach theoretical herd immunity in 2021.
+See [our latest thoughts](https://twitter.com/youyanggu/status/1359941463757516802) on why the recent attention to herd immunity is overblown, and why we should shift our focus away towards normality instead.
 [Older updates](#updates)
 {% include_relative vaccination-last-updated.md %}
 {% include iframe_vaccination.html %}
 *Note:* Our infections estimates include all new infected individuals of the SARS-CoV-2 virus, not just those that took a COVID-19 test and tested positive.
 As of January 2021, we estimate the true number of infected individuals in the US to be roughly 2-4x higher than the reported cases (25-50% detection rate).
 See our writeup, [Estimating True Infections](/estimating-true-infections-revisited), for a more detailed look into this subject.